 Marina Picciotto PhD

-Charles B. G. Murphy Professor of Psychiatry and Professor of Neurobiology and of Pharmacology; Assistant Chair for Basic Science Research, Dept. of Psychiatry
+Charles B. G. Murphy Professor of Psychiatry and Professor in the Child Study Center, of Neurobiology and of Pharmacology; Deputy Chair for Basic Science Research, Dept. of Psychiatry

 Interdepartmental Neuroscience Program

 Psychiatry: Connecticut Mental Health Center | Molecular Psychiatry, Division of | Center for Nicotine and Tobacco Use Research at Yale (CENTURY) | Yale Translational Center to Develop Gender-Sensitive Treatment for Tobacco Dependence

 Dr. Picciotto joined the Yale faculty in 1995, after completing a postdoctoral fellowship with Jean-Pierre Changeux in the Laboratory of Molecular Biology at the Institut Pasteur in Paris.
 She earned a Ph.D. in Molecular Neurobiology at The Rockefeller University in New York City in 1992, where she worked in the Laboratory of Molecular and Cellular Neuroscience under Paul Greengard.
 She received a B.S. degree in biological sciences from Stanford University, Stanford, California, in 1985.